 TNC manages Brownsville to enhance bird habitat, and the farm serves as headquarters for the Virginia Coast Reserve.

 History of Brownsville

-Until the Conservancy purchased Brownsville in 1978, the farm had remained in the Upshur family since 1652.
+Until TNC purchased Brownsville in 1978, the farm had remained in the Upshur family since 1652.

 At one time, the owner ran a castor-oil mill on the property.
 From his wharf on Brownsville Creek, he also shipped huge loads of corn to New York and New England via chartered vessels.